Dried fruit: Freeze drying

-Vacuum microwave drying
+Microwave vacuum drying

-The microwave generates a specific amount of energy, easily shortening the drying time.
+The microwave generates a specific amount of energy, shortening the drying time.
 In addition, the boiling point of water is lowered under vacuum, causing a high temperature inside the dried particles on the surface of the product.
 Microwave vacuum drying is a dehydration process that uses microwave radiation to generate heat at full pressure (chamber pressure).
 During vacuum drying, high-energy water molecules propagate to the surface and evaporate due to low pressure.

-Due to the absence of air, vacuum drying inhibits oxidation and maintains the color, texture and taste of dried products.
-This device can improve the quality of products and the equipment can prolong the shelf life of food, preserve the original taste and nutrients of food, maintain physical activity of raw materials, enhance the function of healthy food and increase the value of agricultural products can do.
-This method provides better flavor retention, greater rehydration, least nutrient loss and least color change among another thermal drying along with a faster drying rate compared to freeze drying.
-Vacuum microwave not only dries the mango quickly, it also reduces the amount of fibers and the microorganisms present in the pulpy part of the fruit.
-The fruit taste is distorted at some rate.
-The vacuum drying also reduces the amount of water contained and in a closed environment no other microorganism can enter into the fruit.
+Due to the absence of air, vacuum drying inhibits oxidation and maintains the color, texture, and taste of dried products.
+This device can improve the quality of products, and the equipment can prolong the shelf life of food, preserve the original taste and nutrients of food, maintain the physical activity of raw materials, enhance the function of healthy food, and increase the value of agricultural products.
+This method provides flavor retention, rehydration potential, and little color change compared to other thermal drying methods, along with a faster drying rate compared to freeze drying.

+In culture

+Dried fruit are used on festive occasions by many cultures.

+In the middle-east it is customary to serve trays with mixed kinds of dried fruit for the Iftar meal that breaks the fast days during the Ramadan.
+They are sometimes soaked in water beforehand.

+On the Jewish holiday of Tu BiShvat, it is customary to eat dried fruit.
+This tradition originates from the practice of eating fruits from the Land of Israel/Palestine, particularly the Seven Species, such as grapes, dates, and figs. Before the 20th century, most Jews lived in Europe, where, without modern technology, obtaining these fruits fresh was impossible, so they were typically consumed in their dried form.